-If you’re using an internet connection that’s flickering, you won’t have much success establishing partners.
+If you’re using a connection that’s flickering, you won’t have much success establishing partners.
 This is due to WebRTC needing to maintain the video streams.

 So try using Wi-Fi on your mobile device or plugging in ethernet for PCs and laptops.
-Furthermore, we also detect spotty connections, then let users know when conversations drop because of this.
+Also, we detect spotty connections, then let users know when chats drop due to this.

 3. Android & iOS Matching

-Currently, WebRTC technology doesn’t let us pair together Android devices and iPhones, iPads, Macs, etc.
+Currently, WebRTC technology doesn’t let us pair Android to iOS devices.

 But we may implement a feature to auto-skip these or block them from matching.
-Hopefully, they’ll fix it soon so people on Android and iOS can video chat!
+Hopefully, they’ll fix it soon so people on Android and iPhone/Mac can video chat!

 4. Outdated Devices

 Keeping your browser and device up-to-date is a key factor for using Joingy’s webcam roulette.